Oleh19/DBC/README.md

 The project does not implement persistence of user selection or filters on page reload.
 All selected users and applied filters are reset when the page is refreshed.
 Reason: the test task did not require maintaining state between reloads, so I decided not to complicate the implementation and focus on demonstrating the functionality of components and the filtering logic.

-### Testing
-Unit tests are not yet implemented due to limited time (only a few hours were allocated for this task).

 ### Design
 The UI uses a simple and minimalistic design.